Beware of hidden fees of up to 8% when using plastic in this popular tourist destination.

 Top travel card to consider for frequent travelers to Costa Rica

 When you travel to Costa Rica, you shouldn’t have a problem using your credit card in large cities.
 But if you go to the countryside, you’ll want to have some cash on hand.
 You can use an ATM to make a cash withdrawal, which can be much more cost effective with a debit card.
 If you don’t, try to make direct payments with your card.
+Learn more in our travel money guide to Costa Rica.

 Travel cards usually have no foreign transaction fees, so you’ll save some money there.
 However, some merchants may add additional fees to credit card transactions.
 Make sure you ask about them before you make a payment to avoid unnecessary charges.